triton-inference-server/server/docs/user_guide/metrics.md

 ### TensorRT-LLM Backend Metrics

-The TRT-LLM backend uses the custom metrics API to track specific statistics about LLMs, KV Cache, and Inflight Batching and expose them to Triton: https://github.com/triton-inference-server/tensorrtllm_backend?tab=readme-ov-file#triton-metrics
+The TRT-LLM backend uses the custom metrics API to track and expose specific metrics about LLMs, KV Cache, and Inflight Batching to Triton: https://github.com/triton-inference-server/tensorrtllm_backend?tab=readme-ov-file#triton-metrics